 The next few weeks we will be covering topics that will help you go from data to insight for your business.
 This week I’ll talk about some simple statistics that you should have in your analytics toolkit.
 Next week I’ll dig into some best practices in data visualization that will help you deliver the insights you’ve uncovered.
 Finally, I’ll spend a week showing you how to do the same analysis using a different tool each day, with the goal to highlight the pros and cons of each tool.

 Before we do that though, let me (re)introduce myself.
-I’m Doug Mitarotonda, the Head of Customer Development at Outlier, and I’ve been working in data analytics (and pricing¹) throughout my career, most recently helped sports teams and live entertainment promoters analyze their ticket pricing strategies.
+I’m Doug Mitarotonda, the Head of Analytics at Outlier, and I’ve been working in data analytics (and pricing¹) throughout my career, most recently helped sports teams and live entertainment promoters analyze their ticket pricing strategies.

 - Central tendency: mean, median, and mode